RayHightower/RayHightower.com/_posts/2022-08-11-using-stories-to-build-your-business.markdown

 In the book [_Building a Story Brand_](https://buildingastorybrand.com/), Donald Miller gives business owners a process for crafting effective stories.
 He calls the process _The StoryBrand 7-Part Framework (SB7)_.

 One point of the framework: Customers aren't looking for a hero to rescue them.
 Customers are attracted to stories where they play the role of the hero, and they want to demonstrate power by rescuing themselves.

-And like the hero in our favorite stories, customers seek a guide who can help them develop into their heroism.
+Whether they know it or not, the customer wants a guide who can counsel them into becoming a better hero.

 For example, in the _Star Wars_ movies, Luke Skywalker is the hero.
 To fully develop his heroism, Luke needed a guide, Obi Wan Kenobi, to point him along the correct path.
 The "hero needs a guide" theme is repeated in our favorite movies because it is a core component of human existence.
-The imporant elements of the human experience are repeated in our literature.
-For example:
+Other examples:

 * Michael Corleone needed his father, Vito Corleone.
 * King T'Challa needed his father, King T'Chaka.